crego-tech/crego-ui-kit/README.md

 ### ModuleSwitcher Component

 The `ModuleSwitcher` provides a module switcher with a popover interface.
+By default, all pages use React Router navigation unless explicitly disabled.

 ```tsx
 import { ModuleSwitcher, type ModulePage } from '@crego/ui-kit'